The Orwellian signal

 It is usually explained that Orwell set his story in England, “as he put it, to show that the English were no better than anyone else and that the totalitarian danger existed everywhere.”
 His fictional Oceania, in Orwell’s backstory, had emerged from “the absorption … of the British Empire by the United States” because, we are told, Orwell meant to show that neither were Americans any better.
 According to these common views, Orwell set his novel in the year 1984—a mere three and a half decades into Orwell’s future—so that people would understand that would-be totalitarians might impose themselves on the unwary citizenry at any moment.9

-Given the situation, Orwell felt that he couldn’t quite say what he meant, so…
+Given that situation, Orwell felt that he couldn’t quite say what he meant, so…

 Orwell wrote in code